 An F1 Score is the typical metric used by experts to evaluate the quality of the type of Machine Learning models used by Tealium Predict.
 The F1 Score strikes a balance between two metrics: Precision and Recall.

 To calculate the F1 Score, Precision and Recall values are input into the following formula:

 F1 Score = 2 * ( (Precision * Recall) / (Precision + Recall) )

-Using the same example, if your model has high Recall (Sensitivity), the model will be able to identify most of the red apples.
+Using the same example, if your model has high Recall (Sensitivity), the model has the ability to to identify most of the red apples.
 A model with high recall does a good job of creating a thorough list of the red apples.